alaskalinuxuser/Cpp_training_material/JelloStorm/README.md

 	This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-#Installation
+# Installation

 Pre-reqs: libsfml

-If you are reading this, then you have downloaded and extraxted the package already.
+If you are reading this, then you have downloaded and extracted the package already.
 All you must do now is:

 $ ./build.sh